-And we also show a demo use below example, you can find the example source code in article How To Prompt Alert Dialog When Click A Button In Swift.
-But the source code do not include the auto layout constraints code, this article will tell you how to add those auto layout constraints code.
+And we also show a demo use below example, you can find the example source code in the article How To Prompt Alert Dialog When Click A Button In Swift.
+But the source code does not include the auto layout constraints code, this article will tell you how to add those auto layout constraints code.

 1. Add Auto Layout Constraints Code.

 - Below are the constraints that have been added to the three buttons.
 We will tell you how to add them use the Xcode auto-layout menu bar.

 - Below is the Xcode auto-layout menu bar.
 The five icons located at the top right corner of the View as iOS simulator list are just the auto layout menu buttons.